Huangying-Zhan/huangying-zhan.github.io/_pages/about.md

 NEWS
 ======

-* 07/2018: Join Microsoft as a Research Intern
+* 07/2018: Join HoloLens team @ Microsoft Redmond as a Research Intern
 * 07/2018: One paper accepted to ECCV 2018
 * 06/2018: Attend CVPR 2018 @ Salt Lake City, USA
 * 02/2018: One paper accepted to CVPR 2018